sorbet/sorbet/website/docs/generics.md

 and generics must grapple with variance, contravariance included, so there is a lot written about it elsewhere online.
-It maybe even be helpful to read about contravariance in a language you already have extensive familiarity with, as many of the concepts with transfer to Sorbet.
+It maybe even be helpful to read about contravariance in a language you already have extensive familiarity with, as many of the concepts will transfer to Sorbet.

 The way to understand contravariance is by understanding which function types are subtypes of other function types.
 For example: